jrw-git/cataclysm_utility/README.md

 ######However, there are a few steps you need to do by hand:

 To copy a character, there must first be an existing character in the world you wish to copy to.
 This gives us a safe location for your character to arrive at.
+The existing character is not overwritten.

 To copy a vehicle, give it a unique name (within the world) such as "SuperRV".
 In the destination world, find or create a vehicle and give it a unique name as well such as "MyTarget".
+######This vehicle IS OVERWRITTEN.

 #####This is a text based tool.
 There is no graphical interface.